Package 'rayimage'

 filename

 File to write to, with filetype determined by extension.
-Filetype can be PNG, JPEG, or TIFF.
+Filetype can be PNG, JPEG, TIFF, EXR, or DNG.

 clamp

-Default TRUE.
+Default FALSE, automatically determined.
 Whether to clamp the image to 0-1.
 If the file extension is PNG of JPEG, this is forced to TRUE.

 ...

-Arguments to pass to either jpeg::writeJPEG, png::writePNG, or tiff::writeTIFF.
+Arguments to pass to either jpeg::writeJPEG, png::writePNG, libopenexr::write_exr, or tiff::writeTIFF.

 Value